ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/implementation.md

 };
 ```

-If no items are found, you will return 0 as the average value.
-Otherwise, you will convert the attribute values to numbers and this filters out any non-numeric values.
-Next, you will calculate the sum and average of the numerical values.
+If no items are found, it will return 0 as the average value.
+Otherwise, it will convert the attribute values to numbers and this filters out any non-numeric values.
+Next, it will calculate the sum and average of the numerical values.
 Finally, this average value is returned to the caller.